I have not had the time that I had hoped to keep the blog updated, but do have some things to share.

 Can't wait to come home...

-The ride was long, and we were all very sore, tired and beat.
-We did however get to see a Komodo dragon, something that only few have seen in the zoo.
+something that only few have seen in the zoo.
 When we arrived at the "Centuria tourist hotel", we were all hesitant, it was de ja vu from my India hotel experience a few years back.
 It was considered a "nice" hotel, but really it was hard to swallow.
 It was an eery feeling the minute we opened the room door, little ants scaling the walls, mosquitos buzzing around, and a spider to boot...Tulug (my colleague) and I decided we would share the fright together, and we shared a room.
 Outside the patio door was a lagoon, and trees covered with white birds.
 We sprayed bug spray, shook the sheets on the bed, layed a shirt on the pillow, and crashed.
 It was adventurous.